orlandomolinas/mutant-step-functions/README.md

 ## Contributing

-If you find this repo useful here's how you can help:

-1. Send a Pull Request with your awesome new features and bug fixes
-2. Wait for a Coronita :beer: you deserve it.

-## Further Reading / Useful Links

 * [Setting up aws step functions locally](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local.html)
 * [You can set up your step functions local environment with docker too!](https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local-docker.html)